-First Citizens Bank Limited (the Bank) and its subsidiaries (together the Group or First Citizens Group) provide retail, commercial and corporate banking as well as investment banking services.
+First Citizens Bank Limited (the Bank) and its Subsidiaries (together the Group or First Citizens Group) provide retail, commercial and corporate banking as well as investment banking services.
 The Group operates primarily in Trinidad and Tobago and the Eastern Caribbean region.
+First Citizens Bank Limited is licensed under the Financial Institutions Act 2008.